nhscc/problem-statements/2022/qoverflow/qoverflow-part-1.md

 - Send a mail message to another user.
   - Users must specify a message subject, a destination user, and a message body [previewable as rendered Markdown](#creating-a-new-question).
+  - The message subject must be limited to 75 characters (enforced by API).
-  - The message body must be limited to 150 characters.
+  - The message body must be limited to 150 characters (enforced by API).

 ## Requirement 5